 It is perfectly do-able and, hopefully, it’ll be very satisfying too.
 Thousands of people complete the C2C every year but I doubt that anyone who has walked all the way from St Bees to Robin Hood’s Bay would argue that it is an easy walk.

 You’ll walk for 200 miles.
 You might, like me, walk day after day without a break.
 You’ll cover rough terrain and face countless stiff climbs.
 You might be carrying a heavy rucksack.
 You’ll often be miles from comfort, tea or food.
 And you’ll walk into whatever weather the North of England throws at you.
 If you’re lucky that will be warm, gentle sunshine.
-But if you’re not, be properly kitted out or else you’ll be miserable.
+But if you’re not lucky, be properly kitted out or else be miserable.

 The ascents on the C2C add up to a cumulative height equal to climbing Everest.
 But don’t panic, keep reading.
 The C2C isn’t beyond the reasonably fit.
 It really isn’t.
 And you can make things easier for yourself:

 - For a start, take as many days as you like – it isn’t a race.
 I did it in 12 but that was my choice.
 Take 14, 16, take 21 days.
 My itinerary included four days of 20 miles or more but you can easily divide each of those long four days into two.
 So, for example, by spending the night in Grasmere, you can split my Day 3 (Borrowdale to Patterdale) and its 17 miles and two 2000ft climbs.
 Should you think those two days are then a bit too easy, you have the option of two fantastic add-ons: the ridge walk to Helm Crag on the first day above Grasmere; and an ascent of Helvellyn or St Sunday Crag on the second.